History of the Frisbee Timeline

-Joel Silver and his high school friends started playing Ultimate Frisbee in the parking lot.
+Joel Silver and his high school friends started playing Ultimate Frisbee in a parking lot.
 Five years later, it became an official sport that has since been played in colleges around the country.

 Disc golf was invented by Ed Headrick, the same man who added ridges to the Frisbee.
 This sport is a lot less athletically intense than Ultimate Frisbee.

 Once Frisbee had been established as a sport, popular characters like Mickey Mouse and Spider-Man started showing up on the exterior.
-These flying discs were a great way to promote their shows and movies.
+This was a great way to promote their shows and movies.

-As the Frisbee fad was in full gear, many bands began to market with these popular toys.
+As the Frisbee fad was in full gear, many bands began to advertise with these popular toys.
 The Grateful Dead and Led Zeppelin were a couple that got additional exposure with customized Frisbees.

 Flying discs were crafted from materials other than hard plastic.
 Polyester became popular as it was easy to fold, had a high tenacity, and was waterproof for the pool and rainy days.

 Wham-O Toys was bought out from Mattel, allowing other companies to create Frisbees.
 Today, an estimated 60 manufacturers exist in the United States.

 LED Frisbees emerged as a popular way to host games in the dark.
 These discs use light-emitting diodes that create a flashy spectacle in the night sky!